ivy-llc/ivy/docs/overview/deep_dive/function_arguments.rst

 For example, calling any of (:code:`+`, :code:`-`, :code:`*`, :code:`/` etc.) on the array will result in (:code:`__add__`, :code:`__sub__`, :code:`__mul__`, :code:`__div__` etc.) being called on the array class.

 :class:`ivy.NativeArray` instances are also not permitted for the :code:`out` argument, which is used in many functions.
-This is because the :code:`out` argument dicates the array to which the result should be written, and so it effectively serves the same purpose as the function return when no :code:`out` argument is specified.
+This is because the :code:`out` argument dictates the array to which the result should be written, and so it effectively serves the same purpose as the function return when no :code:`out` argument is specified.
 This is all explained in more detail in the :ref:`Arrays` section.

 out Argument